naddison36/immutable-events/README.md

 }
 ```

-This project comes with a hacky hardcoded implementation [keyStore-hardcoded.ts](./src/js/keyStore/keyStore-hardcoded.ts) and a slighty better, but not production usable, implementatino that uses environment variables [keyStore-env.ts](./src/js/keyStore/keyStore-env.ts).
+This project comes with a hacky hardcoded implementation [keyStore-hardcoded.ts](./src/js/keyStore/keyStore-hardcoded.ts) and a slightly better, but not production usable, implementation that uses environment variables [keyStore-env.ts](./src/js/keyStore/keyStore-env.ts).
 For production use, implementations that used a Hardware Security Module (HSM) or cloud key stores like the following would be used.
 1. Azure Key Vault
 2. Google Cloud Key Management Service (KMS)
 3. AWS Key Management Service (KMS)